AsphaltPlanet.ca > OntHighways > Highway 7 > Images > Page 3D

 Place.
 Of course, because the westbound carriageway had yet to receive

-its final coat of asphalt and final striping, it would appear that the
+its final coat of asphalt and final striping when this photo was taken, it would appear that the

 highway is not divided at all.
 Photo taken: September 19th, 2011. |